alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

  v[504403158265495555]]
 ```

 which are all the vertices whose local id is 0.

 #### `where()`

-In previous tutorial, we have introduced that `where()` step in gremlin sentences having `as()` steps can be used to filter traversers based on the tagged values:
+In previous tutorial, we have introduced that `where()` step in Gremlin sentences having `as()` steps can be used to filter traversers based on the tagged values:

 ```python
 # vertex tagged as 'a' should be the same as vertex 'tagged' as b